zqr2008/mimic-database-vaildation/README.md

 measure the performance of each model.
 The final performance of the model is as follows:

 ## What this repo do:
+This repo extracts all 75 matching variables in mimic database, as to provide the vaildation of EIRAS, Note that this extracting stragey is very different from what EIRAS extract, even we tried to make the concept as similar as possible, one major reson is that mimic focus on ICU stays, EIRAS focus on ED stays.
+Even when mimic research group published the mimic-ed,there is still few information to extract.
+Most of variables had to be taken from icu core.

+Even so, the performance is not all bad:

+proving EIRAS model is

 #### Provide information description:
 #### 1. The comment does not need to appear at the end.